U.S. Route 7 in Massachusetts

 U.S. Route 7 (US 7) in of Massachusetts is a 54 mi section of the larger federal route extending from southern Connecticut to the northernmost part of Vermont.
-Within Massachusetts, the entire route in Massachusetts is within Berkshire County.
+The entire route in Massachusetts is within Berkshire County.

 Route description

 With a few exceptions, US 7 is mainly a two-lane rural road winding through the Berkshires, largely parallel to the Housatonic River.
 In Great Barrington, US 7 is briefly concurrent with Route 41 along Main Street, as well as with Route 183 on State Road.
 Further north, US 7 is concurrent with Route 102 along Main Street through the center of Stockbridge.